2021 Gloria Naylor in the Archives Symposium, November 5-7 at Lehigh University, Bethlehem, PA Panel: Rewriting The Women of Brewster Place

 In a January 23, 2006 interview with Ed Gordon, Gloria Naylor discusses her experiences as a targeted individual (TI) of government sponsored electronic surveillance, psychotronic harassment, mind-control, gang-stalking, and ‘non-lethal’ invisible torture techniques depicted in her book, 1996 (2005) (Gordon 2006).
 The “fictionalized memoir,” a term Naylor uses to describe the genre bending account that blurs the line between actuality and reality, situates the fictionalized Naylor at her vacation home on the South Carolina coastal barrier island of St. Helena.
 In an absurd twist of fate warped by a culture of racist misogyny, Naylor becomes the subject of a federal black ops investigation when her neighbor’s cat dies after eating bait poison an exterminator lays out underneath Naylor’s home to get rid of a tree rat nuisance.
 The emotionally fragile neighbor’s brother is an Assistant Deputy Director at the NSA (National Security Agency).
 After a call to her brother and to the local Sheriff’s office in which the unhinged White woman, Eunice, reports “strange noises in the middle of the night,” alluding to illegal activities, the plot is set.
 By the end of the second chapter, Naylor is profiled as “some kind of radical” Black writer who “wears dreadlocks” and suspected of drug dealing activities to explain how she can afford to purchase a home located on some of the most exclusive real estate on the island (20-21).

 At one point in the brief five-minute interview, Naylor, responding to Gordon’s comment about the book’s exposition of how her “tranquility is ruined,” disavows a political art to make a claim of potential immunity from government surveillance.
 Identifying herself as a fiction writer who is apolitical, she is unable to fathom a reason for the violations to her privacy.
-In this account, her knowledge of government surveillance relies on the political framing of “[B]lack nationalist organizations” destroyed by COINTELPRO (the U.S. Counter-Intelligence Program which officially existed on record from 1957 to 1971), which she witnesses as an historical spectator (see NPR interview recording 1:35-2:40; Churchill & Vander Wall 1988, 1990 xii).
+In this account, her knowledge of government surveillance relies on the political framing of “[B]lack nationalist organizations” destroyed by COINTELPRO (the U.S. Counter-Intelligence Program, which officially existed on record from 1957 to 1971) and that she witnesses as an historical spectator (see NPR interview recording 1:35-2:40; Churchill & Vander Wall 1988, 1990 xii).
 How are we to understand this apparent turn away from the political art that informs her aesthetic—the Black Arts Movement (of the late 1960’s to mid-1970’s) and Black Feminism and Black Women’s literary movements (most prominent in the mid-1970’s through the 1980’s)—when she has in the past publicly identified herself as a cultural nationalist?

 The recording of this interview is being made available in an effort to advance the understanding of political and human rights; as well as political, economic, democratic, scientific, and social justice issues, etc… This constitutes ‘fair use’ of any such copyrighted material as protected under section 107 of the US Copyright Law.
 In accordance with Title 17 U.S.C.
 Section 107, the material on this recording is distributed without profit to those who have expressed an interest in receiving the included information for research and educational purposes only.